 How does homeowners insurance work?

-Once you’ve chosen the company you feel is best for you, your family, and your home, you can purchase your policy.
+Once you have chosen the company you feel is best for you, your family and your home, you can purchase your policy.
 You may need to sign an application and make a payment before it is set in place.

 Most providers offer different payment options, such as paying annually or quarterly.
 If you have a mortgage on your home, you may not need to make a payment.
 Your premium may be included in your monthly mortgage payment, held in your escrow account and disbursed to your insurance company at each renewal.

 Filing a claim